DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/concept.md

 Once defined, components of this type can be referenced, instantiated, and delivered in deployment plans (Applications) by users.

-For specific operations on custom components, please refer to the official documentation:
+For specific operations on custom components, refer to the official documentation:
 [Getting Started with Custom Components](http://kubevela.net/docs/v1.2/platform-engineers/components/custom-component).

 #### Custom Traits